Lake Weißensee - double longitudinal crossing

 Worth seeing

-During the so-called Culinary Tour you take a raft across the lake from Neusach, learn a lot about the animal world during the habitat inspection.
-Later you will be served Weissensee fish specialties on the way back.
+During the so-called Culinary Tour you take a raft across the lake from Neusach, learn a lot about the animal world during the habitat inspection and will be served local fish specialties on the way back.

 Anyone who would like to watch a fisheries biologist at work can watch Martin Müller collecting the crayfish population and thus support and promote water protection on site.

-In the historical Greifenburg Castle not only is it possible to get married, the concerts and dinners that take place regularly are also highly recommended.
+In the historical Greifenburg Castle not only is it possible to get married, the regular concerts and dinners are also highly recommended.

 Extra Tips